Making-Sense-Info/Varese/use-cases/constances.md

 - Measure for Parkinson's disease (UnitType: Individual) --> ConceptualVariable (the same ConceptualVariable as in 2014)
 - Indicator for Parkinson's disease presence  (Representation: boolean/nominal?, Universe: Individuals over 18 years old at inclusion time) --> RepresentedVariable (the same RepresentedVariable as in 2014)
 - Indicator for Parkinson's disease presence - raw data (Name: V42 Individuals over 18 years old at inclusion time in metropolitan France in 2015) --> InstanceVariable
-- Indicator for Parkinson's disease presence - processed data (Name: V42, Population: Individuals over 18 years old at inclusion time in metropolitan France in 2015) --> InstanceVariable
+- Indicator for Parkinson's disease presence - processed/cleaned data (Name: V42, Population: Individuals over 18 years old at inclusion time in metropolitan France in 2015) --> InstanceVariable

 - Should we link both instance Variable using BasedOn?
+- What is the data processing/cleaning and how to represent it?
+- Should we link instance variables from 2014 and 2015?
+How to reprensent instance variable lifecycle over time?
+Idea: Add based on reference across instance variables typed: "succeeds"
+- Should we have a physical instance describing the raw data and referencing instance variables?
+- Same question for processed data?

 To be noted: can be also linked to the same ConceptualVariable, the representedVariable "Age of onset of Parkinson's disease" and so linked instance variable

 2. Link categories across questionnaires